waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Discussion.md

 ---
 title: Discussion
 ---
+### 2025年09月27日 中国大陆
+Some people think the government should spend money to look for life on other planets, other think it is a waste of public money, because there are other problems unsolved on earth.
+Discuss both views and give your own opinion.

 ### 2025年07月05日 中国大陆
 Some people think technology mostly benefits our lives, while others believe it brings more disadvantages.
 Discuss both views and give your own opinion.